izharul-haque/Web-and-Social-Media-Analytics/README.md

 We used sensitivity- specificity and precision-recall matrix for the model.

 ## Results
+The application of random oversampling model has resulted in an equal distribution of the binary labels.
+This has resulted in a jump in specificity by 0.23 with a slight decrease in the sensitivity by 0.08.

 ### Models accuracy,sensitivity,specificity on train and test dataset are :
 - Train dataset :accuracy(87%),sensitivity (95%),specificity(64%)